maticzav/swift-graphql/README.md

   Upload: Upload
 ```

-You can also run `swift-graphql help` to learn more about options and how it works.
+You can also run `swift-graphql --help` to learn more about options and how it works.

 ---